 - two corner clamps (optional)

 - strips of ¾” thick pine or other soft wood, free of black knots.
-Strips are usually 1 1/4” wide, but can be wider for larger windows.
+Strips are usually 1 1/2” wide, but should be wider for larger windows.

 - 100 gauge graphics-grade shrink film (a thicker, more durable version of the heat-shrink film found in do-it-yourself window kits, though these will work)